 Paramedics are more skilled than EMTs in providing emergency room-level care to treat acute injuries and illnesses.
 A paramedic has advanced training and extensive knowledge in cardiology, physiology, administering medication, and performing medical procedures.

 Where Do EMTs and Paramedics Work?

-EMTs typically work for a private ambulance service, the government, a hospital, fire department, or police department.
+EMTs typically work for a private ambulance service, the government, a hospital, a fire department, or a police department.
 They typically work under a physician or medical director’s supervision.

-EMS teams most commonly employ paramedics.
-A paramedic may work for an ambulance or fire service, together with a group of EMTs.
+On the other hand, a paramedic may work for an ambulance or fire service with a group of EMTs.
 Paramedics also often work in medical air transport, where helicopters and aircraft transport patients.

 The Responsibilities of EMTs vs. Paramedics

 Although there can be some overlap, the responsibilities of an EMT are quite different from those of a paramedic.

 - The safe transport of patients from facility to facility

 - Stabilizing and treating patients being transported to the hospital